mjfields/stelpar/README.md

-# rstar
+# stelpar

-A Python-based pipeline and analysis tool for estimating stellar radii and other stellar parameters including age, mass, effective temperature, and density.
+A Python-based pipeline and analysis tool for estimating stellar parameters (particularly for young stars) including age, mass, radius, effective temperature, density, and others.
+The code works by downloading observed photometry and comparing to a stellar evolutionary model.